1920 – 1932

 Arranged the dances for THE WALTZ KING, a West End production

-Genee liked Laurel’s beats and was always very helpful to her.
-Took Laurel to tea at Claridge’s and introduced her to Dora Bright who had written The Waltz King, a musical comedy to be performed in the West End.
-Laurel was invited to arrange the dances, as a paid undertaking.
+Genee liked Laurel’s dancing, and especially her beats, and was always very encouraging.
+She took Laurel to tea at Claridge’s and introduced her to Dora Bright who had written The Waltz King, a musical comedy to be performed in the West End.
+Laurel was invited to arrange the dances, her first choreography for payment.

-During this time, Laurel also arranged two dances which she performed solo at several socialite balls.
+During this time, Laurel also arranged two dances for herself which she performed solo at several socialite balls.

 - Composer Sibelius, a tone poem of the same name

-- For a charity matinee organised by Lady Moyne
+- Original choreography was for a charity matinee in London organised by Lady Moyne

 - Lady Moyne’s daughter, Grania Guiness, was the lead dancer